Peter Hoffmann

 11 0.0 602.3

-Even if readers would only be interested in rows with a certaintrip_distance, one would have to read the whole dataset most of the time.
-Only for distances greater 1000 one could skip some of the rowgroups.
+Even if readers are only interested in rows with a certain trip_distance, one would have to read the whole dataset most of the time.
+Only for distances greater than 1000 could one skip some of the row groups.

 Summary

-In the python ecosystem fastparquet has support for predicate pushdown on row group level. pyarrow has an open ticket for an efficient implementation in the parquet C++ reader.
+In the Python ecosystem, fastparquet has support for predicate pushdown at row-group level.
+PyArrow has an open ticket for an efficient implementation in the Parquet C++ reader.

-Implementing predicate pushdown in python on top of the exposed statistics is not that hard.
-In my team we have done this within kartothek to speed up reads from large datasets from the Azure Blob storage.
+Implementing predicate pushdown in Python on top of the exposed statistics is straightforward.
+In my team we have done this within kartothek to speed up reads from large datasets from Azure Blob Storage.